microsoft/ParrotServe/README.md

 ## 2. Environment Setup

+> **NOTE:** For OSDI'24 artifact evaluation committee, please directly go to Section 3 to reproduce the results on our provided servers.
+Note that for a newly connected shell, 2.5 may still need to be executed.

 ### 2.1.
 Clone the Source Code
 The source code of Parrot contains some 3rd party libraries which are organized as submodules, so remember to initialize the submodules.
 ```bash